 Social Media, How Do You Serve Me?
 Let Me Count the Ways

-People keep telling you to dedicate time and resources to breaking into social media.
-Should you?
-YES.
 Here are 5 reasons you must invest in it (and those who know how to work it).

 1. It’s proof of your relevance

-Gone are the days when you simply have to advertise what your product is, what it does, and how it does better than its competitors.
+Gone are the days when you simply had to advertise what your product is, what it does, and how it does better than its competitors.
 Now you have to advertise that your brand is worthy through your awareness of what’s going on around you.
 It’s as easy as sharing a joke, or as sensitive as sharing a joke on a political matter.

 Brands must provide a steady stream of articles, photos, videos, and other resources to demonstrate their relevancy and bring in new customers.